 A Thai vacation conjures a broad spectrum of inviting images, from cliff-sheltered bays with silky white sand to sprawling fluorescent night markets, hedonistic raves, and some of the world’s most luxury hotel experiences.
-Thailand’s great tourist boom over the past two decades can, in part, be explained through it success in promoting radically different getaways.
+Thailand’s great tourist boom over the past two decades can, in part, be explained through its success in promoting radically different getaways.

-Now, as Thailand emerges from their astute handling of the COVID-19 pandemic — and looks towards opening up to the world — it must focus on presenting itself as a destination that priorities the safety of its visitors, and in the process, regaining the trust of its most lucrative market, China.
+Now, as Thailand emerges from its astute handling of the COVID-19 pandemic — and looks towards opening up to the world — it must focus on presenting itself as a destination that priorities the safety of its visitors, and in the process, regaining the trust of its most lucrative market, China.

 For Aleenta Phuket-Phang Nga Resort & Spa, a luxury five-star beach resort in Phang Nga, Phuket, this means applying hospital-level sanitation to its beach-front villas, dining rooms, and infinity pools.
 For years, Aleenta has advertised its Mandarin-speaking staff and China-tailored menu options as selling points on Chinese travel websites.
 Today, it presents a hygiene certificate demonstrating compliance with the Civil Aviation Association of China (CAAC) standards.

 “You have to bite the bullet and hope that the drastic action will sort this out,” said Aleenta’s parent organization, AKARYN Hotel Group, via email.
 “Hygiene is now the top priority, social distance is great for Aleenta Resort, our rooms are mostly villas and each unit is very large with lots of space.”